The Restructuring Review: Greece

 Informal methods applied to restructure companies in Greece usually include the following:

-- Standstill agreements, under which, debt repayments to banks and bondholders are suspended over a specified period for the purpose of negotiating and reaching a compromise agreement on the financial and operational restructuring of the debtor.
-Usually, standstill agreements provide the enhancement of participating lenders' security and may also include some additional financing to cover urgent needs of the debtor, as well as some changes in the debtor's management.
+- standstill agreements, under which debt repayments to banks and bondholders are suspended over a specified period for the purpose of negotiating and reaching a compromise agreement on the financial and operational restructuring of the debtor.
+Usually, standstill agreements provide the enhancement of participating lenders' security and may also include some additional financing to cover urgent needs of the debtor, as well as some changes in the debtor's management;

-- Restructuring agreements regarding the financial restructuring of the debtor, combined with operational restructuring of the debtor, on the basis of a business plan and a management team approved by the participating lenders.
+- restructuring agreements regarding the financial restructuring of the debtor, combined with operational restructuring of the debtor, on the basis of a business plan and a management team approved by the participating lenders.
 Such agreements include various components, such as (partial) debt-to-equity conversion, the refinancing of the debt that is agreed as sustainable (by the debtor's business and on the basis of the approved business plan), the taking of a new enhanced participating lenders' security package and new working capital financing, for supporting or restarting the debtor's operation and growth.
-According to the debtor's financial position and type of business, restructuring may include negotiations with the employees and suppliers and agreement on certain payment arrangements in respect of outstanding amounts, to enable the debtor's stable operation.
+According to the debtor's financial position and type of business, restructuring may include negotiations with the employees and suppliers and agreement on certain payment arrangements in respect of outstanding amounts, to enable the debtor's stable operation; and

-- The above transactions would ideally take place with the participation of existing major shareholders, in the form of new equity contributions (a component that has been quite limited in Greece up until now) or of an investor capable of enhancing further debtor's management efficiency, capital structure, and credibility in the Greek and international market.
+- the above transactions would ideally take place with the participation of existing major shareholders, in the form of new equity contributions (a component that has been quite limited in Greece up until now) or of an investor capable of enhancing further debtors' management efficiency, capital structure, and credibility in the Greek and international market.

 vii Other laws relevant to insolvency and restructuring